University Centre Colchester (UCC) Skip To Main Content

 The system for enhancing quality within UCC is underpinned by:

 • Quality monitoring process; a sequence of reviews from programme level student experience to the Governing Body.
 It consists of the following stages: ongoing quality monitoring at programme level.
-Summary reports of findings and recommendations are tabled at UCC Learning & Teaching Committee, and an executive summary is provided to UCC Academic Board.
-This report is subsequently annotated and shared with the Governing Body;
+Summary reports of findings and recommendations are tabled at UCC Academic Board.
+These reports are subsequently annotated and shared with the Governing Body via the Curriculum and Quality Committee

-• Quality monitoring documents: Programme Monitoring Reviews (PMRs), Monitoring, Review and Enhancement (MREs), Annual Programme Monitoring Reports (APMRs) and associated action plans;
+• Quality monitoring documents: Programme Monitoring Reviews (PMRs), Monitoring, Review and Enhancement (MREs), and associated action plans

 • Observation of Teaching and Learning, including Peer Observation;